 Bag or no bag?
 Bagless and bagged vacuums require somewhat the same level of maintenance.
 Both must be emptied regularly.
-A bagless vacuum will free you from having to stock up on vacuum bags, but they still contain one or two filters that need to be cleaned.
+A bagless vacuum will free you from having to stock up on vacuum bags, but they still contain one or two filters that need to be changed or cleaned according to the manufacturer’s recommendations.
 Bagged vacuums trap the dirt and debris inside a bag and can be carried out for disposal.

 Your level of dirt: Do you have pets?
 You’ll likely need to clean up more hair than anything else.
 Pet owners often own two vacuums—one for routine cleaning and a separate model for frequent deeper cleaning of pet hair from the surfaces and the right attachments like a turbo brush and crevice tool.